Recursive algorithm for constructing antisymmetric fermionic states in first quantization mapping: Summary and conclusions

 For Clifford and $T$-gate infidelities of comparable magnitude, the final state's fidelity is more sensitive to the Clifford infidelities.
 However, the higher magnitude $T$-gate errors in state-of-the-art hardware means that currently the $T$-gate error remains the limiting factor.
 Finally, the antisymmetric state probability is correlated with the fidelity, although the former is consistently lower than the latter due to the additional noise in the ancilla-related operations.
 For circuits that are too large for direct sampling of the final-state density matrix to be feasible, the antisymmetric state probability measurement circuit from Fig. \ref{fig:antisym_circuit} can serve as an effective proxy for state-fidelity results.

-\section{summary and conclusions}
+\section{Summary and conclusions}

 We presented a novel recursive algorithm for the antisymmetrization of an arbitrary number of identical fermions.
-When constructing antisymmetric states of complicated single-particle orbitals, we demonstrated that each $U_i$ (or $U_i^\dagger$) operator can be implemented with $O(\sqrt{N_s})$ $T$-gates, leading to a total cost of $O(N^2 \sqrt{N_s})$ for antisymmetric state preparation.
-This scaling outperforms the best known alternatives whenever $N < \sqrt{N_s}$, a condition expected to hold in many regimes where first quantization offers clear advantages.
+When preparing antisymmetric states of simple integer labels, our algorithm generally exhibits a lower total $T$-gate count than existing sorting-based algorithms for particle numbers $\eta\lesssim 40$ except when $\eta$ is close to (without exceeding) a power of two.
+When constructing antisymmetric states of complicated single-particle orbitals, we demonstrated that each $U_i$ (or $U_i^\dagger$) operator can be implemented with $O(\sqrt{N})$ $T$-gates, leading to a total cost of $O(\eta^2 \sqrt{N})$ for antisymmetric state preparation.
+This scaling outperforms the best known alternatives whenever $\eta < \sqrt{N}$, a condition expected to hold in many regimes where first quantization offers clear advantages.
 The qubit requirements for achieving this $T$-gate complexity grow faster than logarithmic in the number of single-particle states but remain more favorable than the linear scaling of second quantization.
 Furthermore, localization of the trial wave function can be exploited to limit the effective number of active qubits for state preparation, thus reducing the number of ancillae.
 Combined with recent progress in simulating nuclear interactions in first quantization \cite{Weiss:2024mie}, this work has the potential to enable simulations of few-body nuclear systems using quantum computers in the near future.

 A detailed noise analysis of our algorithm was performed on a example 3-particle system.
 To ensure compatibility with state-of-the-art quantum error correction methods, which typically do not handle arbitrary rotation gates efficiently, the non-Clifford rotation required by our algorithm was compiled into the Clifford+$T$ gate set using the Ross–Selinger algorithm.
 The required single-qubit rotation was synthesized to varying degrees of accuracy, with smaller errors requiring larger gate counts.